AdobeDocs/advertising.en/help/dsp/campaign-management/qa/qa-about.md

 ---
-title: About Correcting Placement Settings for a Campaign Using Spreadsheets
+title: About Correcting Placement Settings Using Spreadsheets
-description: Learn how to review and edit key placement settings for a campaign using Excel QA spreadsheets.
+description: Learn how to review and edit key placement settings using spreadsheets.
 feature: DSP Placements
 exl-id: 2de4407d-eb3b-44ff-893c-9fdf6921d4b3
 ---
-# About Correcting Placement Settings for a Campaign Using Spreadsheets
+# About Correcting Placement Settings Using Spreadsheets

-The QA spreadsheet feature allows you to download the placement settings for a campaign in XLSX (Excel spreadsheet) format for review.
+You can download the settings for one or more placements, or for all placements in a campaign, in XLSX (Excel spreadsheet) format for review.
 Use this feature to quickly review such details as:

 * Which audiences the campaign targets.
 * When the placements start delivering, and when they will stop.